 Device management features are included as part of IoT Hub.
 Device management messages are measured like any other telemetry message in IoT Hub.

 IoT Hub Device Provisioning Service is billed by the number of operations.
-Operations include device registrations and re-registrations; operations also include service-side changes such as adding enrollment list entries and updating enrollment list entries.
-Every six months of inactivity on a given enrollment entry will incur a “keep-alive” operation.
+Operations include device registrations and re-registrations; operations also include service-side changes such as adding enrollment list entries, updating enrollment list entries and get/query operations.
+Every six months of inactivity on a given enrollment entry will incur a "keep-alive" operation.

 Estimate your monthly costs for Azure services

 Learn more about Azure IoT Hub